 b) Water needs at BIH are met by two on-Airport wells: a domestic well and a fire suppression well.
 The domestic well is currently planned for decommission in the next 10 years, but the fire suppression well is expected to continue meeting anticipated future water needs at the Airport.
 At present, the groundwater aquifer supplying water to BIH is regularly replenished by abundant runoff from the Sierra Nevada Mountains.
 This water supply currently meets potable water and fire suppression needs at BIH and would be sufficient to meet demands during the construction phase of the Proposed Project.
-The Proposed Project does not include any new habitable structures or other facilities which would require a supply of water.
-Therefore, the c) Wastewater treatment at BIH is handled via an on-site septic system.
-The Proposed Project does not include any habitable structures or other facilities and would not increase demand on existing wastewater treatment capacity beyond the construction phase.
-Any wastewater generated during the construction phase would be transported from the site in accordance with all applicable regulations by an appropriately qualified and credentialed sanitation services provider.
-The increase in wastewater treatment demand during Proposed Project construction would be temporary and is not anticipated to exceed the available capacity.
-Any increase of demand for wastewater treatment induced by the Proposed Project would be confined to the construction phase and represent a less than significant impact.
+The

-Proposed Project's effect on water supply requirements would have a less than significant impact.
+Proposed Project does not include any new habitable structures or other facilities which would require a supply of water.
+Therefore, the Proposed Project's effect on water supply requirements would have a less than significant impact.